School attendance service

 - School Attendance Order Education Act 1996: If this is issued; parents would be directed to register their child at a school named by the local authority.

-- Penalty Notice: A warning letter can be issued when a pupil has had 10 or more unauthorised absences from school.
-The warning letter gives parents a period of 15 school days of monitoring.
-If at the end of this period there has not been an improvement or an improvement has been made but not sustained, a Penalty Notice will be issued.
+- Penalty Notice: We can issue a warning letter to the parents of a pupil who has had 10 or more unauthorised absences from school.
+Parents are given a period of 15 school days of monitoring their child's attendance at school.
+If at the end of this period there has not been an improvement or an improvement has been made but is not sustained, a Penalty Notice will be issued.
 Each parent/carer would have to pay £60.00 per child.
 If this is not paid within 21 days, the payment increases to £120.00 per child per parent.
 Payments will not be accepted after 28 days.
 If parents do not pay the Local Authority will prosecute in the Magistrates’ Court.
 If convicted the parent will have a criminal record and may receive a fine of up to £1000.

 - The Department for Education have a range of information available regarding attendance.